geohtet/Noise-Prediction-Algorithm/README.md

 <h3>Receptor Areas/Polygon (residential & industrial)</h3>
 <p>Receptors Layer must be polygon feature with no gemetory errors.

 Attribute field & names must be standardized for model calculation steps.
 Field names (Unique id, landuse) are mandatory for tool.
+Before running this algorithm, please make test with 'Sample Data' via Get Sampe Data' algorithm.
 Others can be added for your study purposes optionally.

 Remark:
 Polygon can be